guilhermehas/guilhermehas.github.io/posts/keyther.md

 author: Guilherme
 ---

+# Achievements

+It is a great news that we published *An Axiomatisation of Solidity Memory and Storage* in the 23rd International Conference on Software Engineering and Formal Methods.

 # Introduction

 KeYther is a theorem prover that I am creating for Solidity, which is the main programming language for the biggest smart contract plataform: Ethereum.
 KeYther is based on KeY system, that is used to verify Java programs using dynamic logic (which is a proof calculus on symbolic execution).